Liliyana Natsir: 2006: Asian champions and World Cup title

 In 2006, Natsir and her partner, Widianto won the Asian Championships and three World Grand Prix titles.
 They started the year as the semi-finalist in the All England Open, lost to last year champion Nathan Robertson and Gail Emms.
 She played for Indonesia women's team squad in the qualification for the Uber Cup, but the team did not advance to the women's team championships.
-In April, Natsir claimed her first ever Asian Championships title by defeating Thai pair Sudket Prapakamol and Saralee Thungthongkam in the final.
-At the Indonesia Open in June, Natsir and Widianto unable to defend their title after lost the match to Xie Zhongbo and Zhang Yawen.
-A week later, they won their first Grand Prix title of the year in the Singapore Open after defeating Robertson and Emms in a thrilling final.
+In April, Natsir claimed her first Asian Championships title by defeating Thai pair Sudket Prapakamol and Saralee Thungthongkam in the final.
+At the Indonesia Open in June, Natsir and Widianto lost to Xie Zhongbo and Zhang Yawen.
+A week later, they won their first Grand Prix title of the year in the Singapore Open after defeating Robertson and Emms in the final.
 They then went on to win the Chinese Taipei and Korea Opens.
-Their positive performance stopped by Zheng Bo and Zhao Tingting in the final of the Hong Kong Open.
+They were stopped by Zheng Bo and Zhao Tingting in the final of the Hong Kong Open.

-As the top seeds in the IBF World Championships, Natsir and Widianto suffered a crushing defeat in the third round to Koo Kien Keat and Wong Pei Tty.
+As the top seeds in the IBF World Championships, Natsir and Widianto suffered a defeat in the third round to Koo Kien Keat and Wong Pei Tty.
 They then reached the Japan Open finals, but lost to their compatriot Flandy Limpele and Vita Marissa.
-At the World Cup in Yiyang, China, Natsir and Widianto convert their last year silver to gold medal by avenging the victory against Xie Zhongbo and Zhang Yawen.
+At the World Cup in Yiyang, China, Natsir and Widianto convert their last year silver to gold medal by defeating Xie Zhongbo and Zhang Yawen.
 She competed in the Asian Games in Doha, Qatar, but unable to contribute medals to her country.